Home

 The Hardest Trade Show Job

-You've heard this before: There were four people named Everybody, Somebody, Anybody and Nobody.
+You've likely heard this type of story before: There were four people named Everybody, Somebody, Anybody and Nobody.
 There was an important job to be done and Everybody was sure Somebody would do it.
 Anybody could have done it.
 Nobody did it.
 Somebody got angry because it was Everybody's job.
 Everybody thought that Somebody would do it.
 But Nobody asked Anybody.

-It ended up that the trad show job was not done, and Everybody blamed Somebody, when actually, Nobody asked Anybody.
+It ended up that the job was not done, and Everybody blamed Somebody, when actually, Nobody asked Anybody.

 Question is… What is the trade show job?
 The job that Anybody can do, and Everybody thinks Somebody will do, but winds up being that Nobody does is the lead follow-up activity that is essential after the event is over.